virtualdataset/metagen-docs/docsrc/content/concepts/mapping_functions.md

 sampling (with replacement) over an imagined population of entities, events, times, etc. This is a common building block of realistic simulations, for video games as well as database tests, and everything in between.

+## Mapping vs Generation

+Virtual dataset emphasizes the idea of "data mapping" over "data generation", but allows for users to break these rules when necessary.
+Data mapping implies that pure functions are being used.
+Data generation implies that deterministic output is not expected.
+The choice between these is simply a matter of whether you use mutable state in your mapping.

+## Mutable State

+A functions that depends on mutable state in addition to the input value will not yield the same result for a given input.
+Such functions may produce the same sequence of outputs given the same sequence of inputs, but this is not sufficient for simulating sampling from a population with stable properties.

+## Immutable State

+A mapping function that does not depend on changing state is effectively a pure function.
+This includes functions that depend on data, as long as that data itself doesn't change.

+Parameters to a function that can initialize it are simply another form of immutable state -- so long as these parameters do not change for the life of the function.